DaishaMays/music-memory-game/README.md

 * Add modals

 * I plan to add sound effects that are triggered everytime the user plays a round based on whether or not they got a match.
+If they get a match it will play a sound that relates to the music artist on the card.

-* I plan to add scored showing previous finish times so the user can compare.
+* I plan to add high score showing previous finish times so the user can compare.

 * Make mobile friendly

 * I plan to update the play again button.

+* Put contact Info on webpage

+* Improve CSS
+  * Change Font
+  * Add Background
+  * Resize cards

+* Add function to count attempts
+* Stop timer when all the matches are found.

 ## Technologies Used